Red beans and rice are a signature of N'awlins Cajun cuisine and now you can make it as delicious as the classic.

 When I was a student at the University of Florida, subsisting on hot dogs mixed in a can of baked beans, we would often do weekend road trips to New Orleans, and that's where I had my first taste of the local stew.
 I can still taste "the world's best Beanie Wienies" as I described it to my friends.
 It was an early awakening that you could riff on a recipe and make something special.

-New Orleans Red Beans & Rice Recipe
+Red Beans & Rice Recipe

-Preparation time: About 40 minutes to prepare and 1 to 2 hours to cook
+Takes.
+About 40 minutes to prepare and 1 to 2 hours to cook

-Serve with: A green salad, baguette, and Abita beer from New Orleans.
+Serve with.
+A green salad, baguette, and Abita beer from New Orleans.

 2 (15 ounce) cans of red (kidney) beans

 1 cup chopped cured ham

 1/2 pound andouille sausage, cut into 1/2" disks

 2 medium onions, chopped

 1/2 cup chopped celery, about 4 stalks